MatsukSket/ostis-smart-home/README.md

     Downloads and extracts pre-built `sc-machine` binaries for your operating system.
 The `include` directory is removed because it is not required.

 9.  **Install sc-web:**

+    sc-web provides the web-based user interface for the ostis-system.
+The installation process includes setting up dependencies and building the interface:

     *   **Ubuntu/Debian:**